RealBirdMan91/PostgreSQL/postgres.md

 ```

 **NOT NULL**
+> A Constraint restrict which values can actually be inserted into a column

 In some cases, it should not be allowed that no value is entered for a field.
 This can be achieved with the keywords **NOT NULL**.
 The example below shows a table in which the fields must be filled in.
 ```SQL
 CREATE TABLE unicorns(